glucose test measures the amount of a type of sugar, called glucose, in your

 a sweet liquid that contains glucose.
 This test is commonly used to diagnose

-- Glycohemoglobin A1c measures how much sugar (glucose) is stuck to red blood cells.
+- Hemoglobin A1c, or glycohemoglobin, measures how much sugar (glucose) is stuck to red blood cells.
 This test can be used to diagnose diabetes.
-It also shows how well your diabetes has been controlled in the last 2 to 3 months and whether your diabetes medicine needs to be changed.
+It also shows how well your diabetes has been controlled in the past 2 to 3 months and whether your diabetes medicine needs to be changed.

 The result of your A1c test can be used to estimate your average blood sugar level.
 This is called your estimated average glucose, or eAG.